talentdeficit/exjsx/README.md

 ## description ##

-jsex is an elixir application for consuming, producing and manipulating [json][json]
+jsex is an [elixir][elixir] application for consuming, producing and manipulating [json][json]

-json has a [spec][rfc4627] but common usage differs subtly. it's common usage jsex attempts to address, with guidance from the spec
+json has a [spec][rfc4627] but common usage deviates in a number of cases. jsex attempts to address common usage while following the spirit of the spec

 all json produced and consumed by jsex should be `utf8` encoded text or a reasonable approximation thereof. ascii works too, but anything beyond that